Jennifer Weitzel, MS, RN — Founder & Chair

 Allison Epker, RN, BSN – Sponsorship Coordinator, School of Nursing

-Allison currently resides in Madison, Wisconsin and works at St. Mary’s Hospital in Madison as a Registered Nurse.
-Allison just started working with HMH and went on her first trip to Haiti in January 2016.
+Allison currently resides in Edgerton, WI and works at Maxim Healthcare Services as a Registered Nurse.
+Allison has been with HMH since January 2016 when she took her first trip to Haiti.
 She is eager to help work with the nursing school and clinic in Haiti.
-“My goal in working with HMH is to continue to help the clinic, nursing school, and orphanage thrive in Haiti.
+“My goal in working with HMH is to continue to help the clinic, and nursing school thrive in Haiti.
 In doing this, I want to create partnerships and provide education to help the people of Haiti receive education and healthcare.
 I am very excited to see what the future holds for HMH!”

 Tim Weitzel – Special Events & Fundraising